towhid135/React-Native-Foods-App/README.md

-This is a food store app where I have tried to build all the basic functionality of a food store.
-In this app, I have used react-navigation, drawer navigator, material bottom tab navigator, different kinds of React hooks, redux, custom font, vector icons, etc.
 # Store

 This is a food store app where I have tried to build all the basic functionality of a food store Features of this application are given below: